brimigs/cash-app-guide/README.md

 In this guide, you will learn how to create a react-native mobile app that is both android and ios compatible.
 This app will mimic a cash app experience but run on the solana blockchian, showcasing that web3 products can have the same user expereince as web2 products.
-To build this, we will need to write an anchor program with escrow functionality, integrate the solana name service sdk, and intergrate solana pay.
+To build this, we will need to write an anchor program, integrate the solana name service sdk, and intergrate solana pay.

 ## What You Will Learn